robin-mueller/auto-apms-guide/src/concept/common-resources.md

 All of the shown keys except `MISSION` are optional.

 ::: info Learn more 🎓
-Visit the tutorial [Executing Missions: Configuring a Mission](../tutorial/executing-missions.md#configuring-a-mission) for more information about how mission configurations are created.
+Visit the concept page about our [Mission Architecture](./mission-architecture.md) for more information about how to configure missions.
 :::

 ### Resource Identity Format {#mission-config-identity}